HarvardX/studio-advanced/Teak_Todo.md

 ### 4.5 - Approaches to adaptivity

 - **Summary:**
+  - ok
 - **Rationale:**
+  - Fix the transcript ("Vise" Provost)
 - **Are you sure?:**
+  - ?! --> ?
+  - Add note in #3 about the potential and limitations for AI-created assignments.
 - **Setup:**
+  - More detail in the "detailed description".
+  - Alosi engine link is gone
 - **Demo:**
+  - ok
 - **Code:**
+  - Switch Devstack link for [Tutor](https://github.com/overhangio/tutor)
 - **Test:**
+  - ok
 - **Application:**
+  - Are there any remaining adaptive courses on edX?
+Maybe someone using Open edX might be willing to share an example?

 ### 4.6 - Realtime Data Tracking

 - **Summary:**
+  - ok
 - **First Steps:**
+  - Fix the "exhaustive list of events" link.
+  - Double-check that Logger.listen() still works
 - **Data and Context:**
+  - Double-check functions and objects
 - **Comprehensive Events:**
+  - Fix "edX event list" link
 - **Final Notes:**
+  - We can use course-wide javascript now!
+Huzzah!
 - **Test:**
+  - ok

 ## 5 - Wrap-up